TaylanUB/scheme-bytestructures/README.md

                              (+ 2 (bytestructure-offset bs))
                              uint8-v3))

-The pointer type defines a custom action: when referencing, it returns the bytevector to which it points; when setting, if it is given a bytevector, it will use the pointer of that bytevector, otherwise it expects directly a pointer; it will write the address of the pointer.
+The pointer type behaves different: when referencing, it returns the bytevector to which it points; when setting, as mentioned in the section "Creating and initializing bytestructures conveniently," if it is given a bytevector, it will use the pointer of that bytevector, otherwise it expects directly a pointer; it will write the address of the pointer.

 The syntaxes `bytestructure-ref*` and `bytestructure-set!*` are equivalent to `bytestructure-ref` and `bytestructure-set`, except that